awinogradov/bem-on-rails/README.md

 ## Tomorrow

 0. Incapsulate helpers methods and isolate them from project helpers.
-1. Custom tag for block or element.
-2. Flags bem and js.
+1. Flags bem and js.
-3. Mix blocks and elements.
+2. Mix blocks and elements.
-4. Mods with restructure.
+3. Mods with restructure.
 Now you can't use mods with templates(haml, slim and etc.), but they generates.
-5. Bem exutable.
+4. Bem exutable.
 Work with Thor is not convenient.

 ## Contributing